 Senior Partners are expected to help teach key life skills by example (healthy eating, exercising, conflict resolution, setting and attaining goals, etc.).
 The role of a Senior Partner is to provide support, counsel, friendship, reinforcement, and a constructive example.

-- Spend a minimum of three hours a week or 12 hours per month with your Junior Partner for one year.
+- Spend a few hours a week or 12 hours per month with your Junior Partner for one year.

 - Don’t be under the influence of any drugs, alcohol or tobacco when you are with your Junior Partner.